jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Different geographies, demographics, and weather give unique problems and thus force custom biologies, and they should create different cyborgologies too.

 If you're asking how humanity should evolve, I don't know.
 That's your choice.
 It's up to free lifeforms to adapt.
-But, I do know our cyborgology, has none of the splendid diversity of biology we've all watch in BBC Earth.
+But, I do know our cyborgology has none of the splendid diversity of biology we've all watched on BBC Earth.

 <div style='position:relative; padding-bottom:calc(54.69% + 44px)'><iframe src='https://gfycat.com/ifr/BriefPersonalAlleycat' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/briefpersonalalleycat"></a></p>

 <a href="https://gfycat.com/ifr/BriefPersonalAlleycat" target="_blank" class="button small">Reader</a>

 _If this was a Nature show, you could tell the difference between desert, mountain, or coastal life.
-You can't with us today.
+You can't distinguish with us today.
 And that's a big problem.
 Credit: [Office Space](https://en.wikipedia.org/wiki/Office_Space)._

 The Western world's mass uniformity is why we're unhappy.
 We're forced to live in a world so interconnected with "just in time" economics our lives have little adaptions to make life easier.
-Future profits and surplus depends on adapting new housing, work schedules, transportation methods, food supply, power generation, etc. to our local environment.
+Future profits and surplus depend on adapting new housing, work schedules, transportation methods, food supply, power generation, etc. to our local environment.

 But because we're stuck in the Industrial Age's and its mass uniformity, we're as unhappy as a camel forced to live in the Amazon.
 Being stuck in traffic is expecting a camel to enjoy swimming.

-It's a hateful experience, because living in a foreign environment is simply not what we're designed to do.
-Unsurpringly, our society is bleeding money.
+It's a hateful experience because living in a foreign environment is simply not what we're designed to do.
+Unsurprisingly, our society is bleeding money.

 Because can you imagine all the money a polar bear would owe trying to live in the Sahara?
 Or a camel in the Amazon?
 You don't have to, just look down.

 ![Government debt](https://en.wikipedia.org/wiki/Consumer_debt#/media/File:Consumer_and_Government_Debt_as_a_%_of_GDP.png)

 _Industrial Age tools like suburban houses, gas cars, and junk food are too generic to give a return on their investment.
 We've borrowed from the future to avoid adapting ourselves.
-We'll only evole more efficient lifestyles in the era of mass-collaboration.
+We'll only evolve more efficient lifestyles in the era of mass-collaboration.
 Because you know what makes a camel happy and rich?
 Living in the f*cking desert.
 Credit: [Wikipedia](https://en.wikipedia.org/wiki/Consumer_debt)._

 ## Ideologues Don't Care About Evolution